-- 1. A special education student rides a regular bus, which is outlined in the student's IEP, to a pick-up point, then is shuttled to special services on a special education bus.
+- 1. An identified student rides a regular bus, which is outlined in the student's IEP, to a pick-up point, then is shuttled to special services on a special education bus.
 Can the district claim reimbursement for the regular bus trip?
 For the regular bus trip, the district can either choose to pro-rate the total cost of the bus and claim transportation reimbursement for that amount or count the student for regular route transportation weighting.
 The shuttle to special services would be included on the special transportation expenditure report for the 80% funding. - 2.
-A single bus transports five regular education students and five special education students (which is outlined in their IEP's) who ride together throughout the year to school.
+A single bus transports five regular education students and five identified students (as outlined in their IEP's) who ride together throughout the year to school.
 The total yearly cost of operating the bus is \$10,000.
 What amount can the district claim for special transportation reimbursement?
-The district pro-rates the entire cost by the number of special education students, which is calculated by dividing the number of special education students by the total number of students riding the bus.
-The first part of the calculation determines the percentage of special education students: 5/10 = .5.
-The second part of the calculation students: $.5 \times 10,000 = 5,000$.
-The district can claim \$5,000 for special transportation reimbursement, of which the district will be reimbursed 80%. - 3.
-District A transports a student to Company/Agency C which provides special services for the student with District A. District A will be reimbursed 80% of these transportation costs by KSDE because the district is directly responsible for the transportation of the student. - 4.
-Teacher X is employed by Company/Agency C. District A has a Non Public Equivalency Contract with Company/Agency C to provide services to a student.
-Teacher X drives from C's office to the student's home to provide services.
-Teacher X's mileage is not reimbursable by KSDE because Teacher X is not an employee of or under individual contract with District A.
+The district pro-rates the entire cost by the number of identified students, which is calculated by dividing the number of identified students by the total number of students riding the bus.
+The first part of the calculation determines the percentage of identified students: